nimondong/crypto-dash/README.md

 # 👾 CRYPTO-DASH 👾
 A R Shiny Cryptocurrency Dashboard

-I created this dashboard in conjunction with Min Kim and Dane Holmes as part of our Data Visualization Final Project.
+I created this dashboard in conjunction with Min Kim and Dane Holmes as part of our STAT 302-0 Data Visualization Final Project.

 Features:
 * Historical Prices
-* Market Capitalization
+* Market Capitalizations
 * Search Trends
 * Buzz Words